LukeBarcenas/MyPCStats/README.md

 Head to the latest release page (linked above) and download the latest release by clicking on the 'MyPCStatsInstaller.exe' link in the assets section of the page.

 #### Step 2
 Open the installer and follow the install instructions.
 You should now be set up with MyPCStats!
-Open the installer and follow the install instructions.
-You should now be set up with MyPCStats!

 ## Help